alex-coder2010/snake-game/README.md

-Code and program notes left by Alex, (The developer of this project).
+Code and program notes left by Alex.
+(The developer of this project).